lior9005/Word-counter-hadoop/README.txt

     **The complete 3-gram file:**
         ** -number of mappers (instances) : 9 **
-            -number of key-value pairs from mapper to reducer (format: <number of recoreds, size>) with combiner (we used combiner only in step1):
+            -number of key-value pairs from mapper to reducer (format: <number of records, size>) with combiner (we used combiner only in step1):
                     -step1: <4454351, 66686815>
                     -step2: <7565970, 155933679>